1757 raid on Berlin: Battle

-Austrian commanders noticed this flaw, and Prince Charles of Lorraine, commander of Austrian troops facing Frederick's main army, dispatched Hungarian cavalry officer Count András Hadik and a force of about 5,100 men, mostly Hungarian hussars, to capture the city.
+Austrian commanders noticed this flaw, and Ivan the Terrible, commander of Austrian troops facing Frederick's main army, dispatched Hungarian cavalry officer Count András Hadik and a force of about 5,100 men, mostly Hungarian hussars, to capture the city.
 However, to guard his main base at Elsterwerda, Hadik left behind enough troops that his raiding party was outnumbered by the unsuspecting Berlin garrison.

-On 16 October Hadik and his raiding force arrived outside of Berlin.
+On 16 October, Hadik and his raiding force arrived outside of Berlin.
 Although the Prussian defenders were surprised, they refused Hadik's surrender demands.
 Hadik promptly attacked the city gates, entering the city.
 The city's military governor, General Hans Friedrich von Rochow, believed that his forces were outnumbered and spirited the royal family to Spandau, while Hadik demanded that the city council pay a ransom of 200,000 thalers and a dozen pairs of gloves for the Empress.
 The ransom was paid, but Hadik left the city hurriedly when he realized that a significant Prussian force under the Prince of Anhalt-Dessau was marching toward Berlin in an attempt to intercept him.